 - Comprehensive experience with pediatric otolaryngology, focusing on the difficult airway clinic.

-- Comprehensive experience with maxillofacial surgery requiring fellow performed cephalometric analysis, fabrication of dental models and orthognathic splints, surgical treatment planning, and orthognathic surgery.
+- Comprehensive experience with maxillofacial surgery requiring fellow performed cephalometric analysis, fabrication of dental models and orthognathic splints, surgical treatment planning, virtual surgery and orthognathic surgery.

 - Comprehensive experience with the reconstructive management of post-ablative defects from malignancy about the craniomaxillofacial region with free flap surgery and bone grafting techniques.

 - Comprehensive experience with craniomaxillofacial trauma, both acute and post-traumatic deformity reconstruction.